-When estimating caloric needs, there are many, many factors to consider.
-Fortunately, there's a pretty simple way to get a rough idea!
-If you track your food intake for a few days in an app like MyFitnessPal (assuming you continue to eat as you normally do, without any dramatic differences), it should tell you how many calories you consume per day.
-If you have been maintaining your weight at that daily caloric intake, then that intake is (more or less) your caloric maintenance.
+If you track your food intake for a few days in an app like MyFitnessPal (assuming you continue to eat as you normally do, without any dramatic differences), it will tell you how many calories you consume per day.
+If you have been maintaining your weight at that daily caloric intake, then that intake is more or less your caloric maintenance.